rogerkeays/unchecked/README.md

-# Unchecked: Say Goodbye to Checked Exceptions Forever.
+# Unchecked Java: Say Goodbye to Checked Exceptions Forever.

 *Unchecked* allows you to treat Java's checked exceptions as though they were unchecked.